 Well, the same goes when it comes to learning Spanish, as you will it much easier to learn if you study for small periods on a daily basis rather than trying to cram in as much information as possible in one go.

 This will also enable you to develop a routine when it comes to your learning, which makes it easier to be consistent.

 Enjoy Putting Your New Language Skills to Good Use

-Once you have learned to speak Spanish and you are confident about using it on a day to day basis, you can enjoy a whole new lease of life.
-Learning a popular language such as this can help you when it comes to securing a new job that could involve using a foreign language or travel.
+Once you have learned to speak Spanish and you are confident about using it on a day-to-day basis, you can enjoy a whole new lease of life.
+Additional language can help you when it comes to securing a new job that could involve using a foreign language or travel.